tmr08c/tmr08c.github.io/content/blog/2023/01/2022-gratitude/index.md

 > I think the next step for me here is to identify ways to leverage my good fortune in ways that can help others.

-I have made a slight improvement here, making donations [towards supporting Ukraine](/2022/04/open-source-open-eyes/), but I am not doing nearly enough.
+I have made a slight improvement here, making donations [towards supporting Ukraine](/2022/04/open-source-open-eyes/), but I am not doing enough.
 2023 Troy, do better.

 ### Maintaining self

 > As I begin exploring how I can turn my gratitude outwards, I know I also need to continue my focus on maintaining (and improving) my physical and mental health through diet, exercise, meditation, and work-life balance.
 It is easier to help others when I find myself in a good state.

-I had a large number of entries related to exercise, meditation, and other positive influences on mental and physical health.
-"Health" was my top category (this includes entries like being grateful for my breath or performing some exercise) and "mental health" came in at number four.
+I had a number of entries related to exercise, meditation, and other positive influences on mental and physical health.
+"Health" was my top category (this includes entries like being grateful for my breath or performing some exercise), and "mental health" came in at number four.
 I feel a lot of gratitude towards practices such as running, meditation, and stretching.
 If you saw the raw data, you would know they have not been a panacea (more on this [below](#mental-health)), but I believe they have helped.

 ## Looking at this year